 Course syllabi, college catalog, and a sample of previous course work may be requested for consideration of a class.
-While enrolled in the post-graduate certificate program at Mount Mercy, students should not enroll for academic credit at other institutions without the permission of the Dean of Graduate Studies.
+While enrolled in the post-graduate certificate program at Mount Mercy, students should not enroll for academic credit at other institutions without the permission of the Associate Provost.
 Approval, via a petition, must be granted prior to a course being taken at another institution and will only be granted for extenuating circumstances.